seL4/camkes-tool/docs/index.md

 This value holds a space separated list of directories to search when resolving imports. `${PWD}` is resolved to the project root directory.

-The `pythagoras` application is located in `apps/pythagoras`.
+The pythagoras application is located in apps/pythagoras.
 It has a client component which computes the length of the hypotenuse of a right-angle triangle.
 It makes calls into a math library component which is defined in a global include directory outside of this application.

-The math library component is defined in a directory `components/Math`.
+The math library component is defined in a directory components/Math.
-The procedure interface it provides is named `MathIface` and is located in a directory `interfaces/MathIface`.
+The procedure interface it provides is named `MathIface` and is located in a directory interfaces/MathIface.

-In the top-level `.camkes` file shown below, note the angle brackets around `Math/Math.camkes`.
+In the top-level .camkes file shown below, note the angle brackets around Math/Math.camkes.
-This denotes that the file is not located in the application's directory, but in some global include directory (in this case, the `components` directory).
+This denotes that the file is not located in the application's directory, but in some global include directory (in this case, the components directory).

     /* apps/pythagoras/pythagoras.camkes */